 Bladder Training.
-You may have noticed that you have gotten into the habit of going to the toilet very often, so that you are not left in a situation where you need to urinate and are not near a toilet.
-This can make OAB even worse, as your bladder is able to hold less and less urine.
-Bladder training aims to help you hold more urine in your bladder by going to the toilet less.
+You may be in the habit of going to the toilet very often so that you are not left in a situation where you need to urinate and are not near a toilet.
+This can make OAB even worse, as your bladder becomes conditioned to hold less and less urine.
+Bladder training aims to help you hold more urine in your bladder by going to the toilet less often.
 It involves gradually increasing the time between visits to the toilet and trying to hold on for a little longer if you experience the urge to empty your bladder.
 Your doctor or physical therapist can give you more information regarding this treatment.
 This is covered in more detail in the leaflet entitled Bladder Training.